martinjlowm/aws/README.md

 Secondly, the CDK bootstrap (`bootstrap/`) project be deployed such that any new accounts added to the organization will be bootstrapped automatically.

+## Getting Started

+1. Install Nix, direnv and devenv
+2. Enter the project and mark the .envrc safe with `direnv allow`
+3. Assume a privileged role for your management account with `assume <profile>`
+4. Populate `AWS_ORG` (environmental variable) with the organizational structure by reloading direnv: `direnv reload`.